3 Types of IRAs

 In general, Roth plans are useful for people who expect to have a higher income after they retire than when they make their contributions.

 Roth IRAs also keep the IRA contribution limit.
-Whether you use a Roth IRA or a traditional IRA, you won’t be able to put more than $6,000 a year into your IRA, or $7,000 if you’re aged over 50.
+Whether you use a Roth IRA or a traditional IRA, your combined contributions cannot exceed the annual IRA contribution limit, which the IRS adjusts periodically, with an additional catch-up amount allowed once you’re aged 50 or over.

 On the other hand, once you’ve put money into your Roth IRA you can keep it there.
-While traditional 401(k) plans and IRAs require savers to start taking distributions at the age of 72 so that the tax authorities can get their share, your Roth IRA can remain untapped for as long as you want.
+While traditional 401(k) plans and IRAs require savers to start taking distributions at age 73 so that the tax authorities can get their share, your Roth IRA can remain untapped for as long as you want.
+That flexibility matters if you’re planning an early exit from work — for example, running the math on whether you’re able to retire at age 55.

 It is important to note though that you can only contribute earned income to a Roth IRA.
-You can’t use it to hold rental income, capital gains or stock dividends, interest from loans, or the proceeds from another retirement fund.
+You can’t use it to hold rental income, capital gains or stock dividends and other passive income, interest from loans, or the proceeds from another retirement fund.
 It has to be money that you’ve made through work.

 How a Roth IRA Works